Winter Hiking Gear Essentials—How to Dress to Stay Warm and Safe!

 Winter Hiking Boots and Footwear

-With a waterproof membrane, low-volume insulation, and deep rubber tread–these are great all-around winter boots.
+• Michael’s favorite winter hiking boot is the Merrell Thermo Chill Mid.
+With a waterproof membrane, low-volume insulation, and deep rubber tread, they are great all-around winter boots.
+These come in men’s and women’s versions.

 Wool Socks